 FAQ

-Texas doesn't have a single statewide food truck license.
-You need: (1) a Mobile Food Unit permit from your local health authority (Austin Public Health, Houston Health Department, or Dallas County Health depending on where you operate), (2) an LLC or business entity registered with the Texas Secretary of State, (3) a Texas Sales and Use Tax permit from the Comptroller (free), (4) a Food Manager Certification (ServSafe or equivalent), and (5) a signed commissary agreement.
+As of July 1, 2026, Texas DOES have a single statewide food truck license — the DSHS Mobile Food Vendor license (HB 2844), which replaced all city and county permits and is valid everywhere in the state.
+You need: (1) the DSHS Mobile Food Vendor license ($309–$876 by type, plus a pre-licensing inspection for cooking trucks), (2) an LLC or business entity registered with the Texas Secretary of State, (3) a Texas Sales and Use Tax permit from the Comptroller (free), (4) a Food Manager Certification (ServSafe or equivalent), and (5) a signed commissary agreement.

 Yes.
 Texas requires food trucks to operate from a licensed commissary for food prep, storage, and cleaning.
-You need a signed commissary agreement before your local health department will issue your permit.
+You need a signed commissary agreement before DSHS will issue your Mobile Food Vendor license.
 Texas commissary costs range from $350–$900/month depending on the city — significantly less expensive than California or the Northeast.

 Plan for 6–10 weeks from start to legal operation.
 LLC registration through the Texas Secretary of State takes a few days online.
-Local health department permits take 2–4 weeks.
+The DSHS Mobile Food Vendor license (statewide since July 1, 2026) takes a few weeks including the pre-licensing inspection for cooking trucks — apply early, inspection slots are the bottleneck.
 Finding a commissary and getting a signed agreement takes 1–3 weeks.
-Since there's no statewide license, the local health permit is your primary bottleneck — contact your city or county health department early.

 Austin has the most developed food truck market in Texas with permanent truck parks, a strong brewery scene, and an outdoor culture unlike anywhere else in the state.
 Competition is real, especially on East 6th Street and South Congress.
 Success in Austin depends on building a loyal customer following — consistent schedule and a direct customer contact list matter more than location alone.